Investors dump stocks, buy bonds as virus fears flare again | Business | Journal Gazette

 Besides the new variants of the coronavirus, other risks to the economy include fading pandemic relief efforts from the U.S. government and a Federal Reserve that looks set to begin paring back its assistance for markets later this year.

 Monday's selling pressure was widespread, with nearly 95% of the stocks in the S&P 500 lower.
-Even Big Tech stocks were falling, with Apple down 2.5% and Mircrosoft 1.5% lower.
+Even Big Tech stocks were falling, with Apple down 3% and Microsoft 1.6% lower.
 Such stocks seemed nearly immune to virus fears during earlier downturns, rising on expectations they'll continue growing almost regardless of the economy's strength.

-The losses came despite several companies reporting even stronger profit growth for April through June than analysts expected.
-Tractor Supply said both its profit and revenue topped Wall Street's expectations, for example, but its stock fell 5.1%.
+Even companies reporting strong profit growth got swept up in the downdraft.
+Tractor Supply said its quarterly profit and revenue topped Wall Street's expectations, for example, but its stock fell 4.5%.

 But just like worries are rising that the economy's growth has already peaked, analysts are trying to handicap by how much growth rates will slow in upcoming quarters and years for corporate profits.